stax76/awesome-mpv/README.md

 - [chapter-make-read](https://github.com/dyphire/mpv-scripts/blob/main/chapter-make-read.lua) - Automatically read an load the namesake external chapter file with extension of CHP.
 Temporarily mark the current playback position as a chapter so you can seek to it later.
 Also allows writing current chapters as CHP or XML.
 Based on `createchapter`.
 - [chapters-menu](https://github.com/Seme4eg/mpv-scripts/tree/master#chapters-menu) - List all chapters of current video, search and choose any.
 - [betterchapters](https://gist.github.com/Hakkin/4f978a5c87c31f7fe3ae) ([update](https://github.com/mpv-player/mpv/issues/4738#issuecomment-321298846)) - Loads the next or previous playlist entry if there are no more chapters in the seek direction.
+- [chapters_for_mpv](https://github.com/mar04/chapters_for_mpv) - Add, remove and edit chapters of the currently played media.
+Chapters you create can be saved into a separate text file and automatically loaded when you open the same media file again.
 - [sort_script](https://github.com/TheAMM/mpv_sort_script) - Sort directories and files.
 - [fastforward](https://github.com/zsugabubus/mpv-fastforward) - Fast-forward instead of skipping.
 - [libunity](https://github.com/mrlotfi/mpv-libunity) - Show a nice progress bar on your Linux panel/dock.